 8. JTX Cyclo-3 Indoor Racer Bike

-Best for: Those looking for a spin class experience for less than £400
+Best for: a spin class experience for less than £400

-This JTX bike is designed to give you a spin-class experience from home, for less than £400.
-It's got a 17kg flywheel and infinity resistance for a smooth, balanced ride.
-The bike's resistance control knob allows you to easily up the resistance to simulate riding uphill, or reduce it when things get too tough.
-There's also toe clip pedals, meaning you can ride wearing your running shoes, and wheels that allow you to move the bike from room to room.
+This JTX offering is designed to give you a spin-class experience from home.
+It has a 17kg flywheel and infinity resistance for a smooth, balanced ride.
+The resistance-control knob allows you to easily up the challenge to simulate riding uphill, or reduce it when things get too tough.
+There are also toe-clip pedals, meaning you can ride wearing your running shoes.
+Wheels also allow you to move the bike from room to room.